Buni

+Lying near the foothills of the Buni Zom, Buni is located in proximity to glacial lakes due to which the town has faced floodings various times.
+Through the glacial melting followed by heavy monsoon rainfalls, the region was severely affected by the floods during August 2024.

 Demography

-The residents of Buni are Khos, and they speak Khowar which is spoken and understood throughout Chitral valley.

-Urdu, the national language of Pakistan, is also spoken and understood.
+The residents of Buni are primarily Kho people (also known as Chitralis), who speak Khowar, a language widely spoken and understood throughout the Chitral region.
+Urdu, the national language of Pakistan, is also commonly spoken and understood.
+The population comprises both Ismaili and Sunni Muslims.

 Climate

 The climate is considered to be a local Mediterranean climate.
 During the year, there is abundant rainfall.
 This climate is considered to be Csa to the Köppen-Geiger climate classification.
 The average annual temperature in Buni is 15.6 °C. About 418 mm of precipitation falls annually.

 Educational institutions

-There's a number of educational institution in Buni.
+There are a number of educational institutions in Booni, which includes;